-On 24 March 2024, the Nicosia chapter of the Platypus Affiliated Society organised a presentationdiscussion titled "Women - The Longest Revolution" at the Home for Cooperation in Nicosia.
+On 24 March 2024, the Nicosia chapter of the Platypus Affiliated Society organised a presentation-discussion titled "Women - The Longest Revolution" at the Home of Cooperation in Nicosia.
 The speaker was Phedias Christodoulides, a PhD student at Northwestern University.
 Below is his presentation in text form.